sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 ## Templates

-Azure pipelines allow you to [define a parametrized template](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#template-references) for a **stage**, **job**, **step** or **variables** and then insert those templates in your pipeline.
+Azure pipelines allow you to [define a parameterized template](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#template-references) for a **stage**, **job**, **step** or **variables** and then insert those templates in your pipeline.
-Sharpliner also supports definition and refercing of templates, however with C# it's easier to define these entities directly in code.
+Sharpliner also supports the definition and referencing of templates, however with C# it's easier to define these entities directly in code.
 Anyway, the functionality is useful when for example migrating from large YAML code base step by step.
 We also found it useful to create both YAML templates + C# representations for calling them and bind their parameters this way.